salvatorenovelli/testcontainers-redis-spring-example/README.md

 # Testcontainers Redis Spring Example

-Example on how to create a redis testcontainer that work with Spring boot without having to do nasty things with hardcoded ports or even worse non isolated tests.
+Example on how to create a redis [Testcontainer](https://www.testcontainers.org/) that work with Spring boot without having to do nasty things with hardcoded ports or even worse non isolated tests.

 Required a bit of digging and testing so hope this will be the end of your copy/paste/modify journey